oit-ipbl/image_processing/basics/basics_02.md

       cv2.imshow("video", frame)
       cv2.imwrite("selfie.jpg", frame)
   ```
-  - Write a still image
+  - The following function in the hint code in order to write a still image

     | code | comment |
     :--- | :---
     | cv2.imwrite("name", variable) | 1st argument is the file name(path) of the image which is saved. <br>2nd argument is the variable of the image. |

-  - Compare a received key with a key that you want to detect.
+  - The following function in the hint code in order to compare a received key with a key that you want to detect.

     | code | comment |
     :--- | :---
     | ord('a caracter') | It's changed a character in the argument to the number of Unicode. |

-- If your program is correct, you will be able to find a jpeg file named "selfie.jpg" in the current folder when you press the "s" key.
+- If your program is correct, you will be able to find a jpeg file named `selfie.jpg` in the current folder when you press the `s` key.

 ### ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)Checkpoint (Sample of simple video-image processing)
-- It's OK, if you can confirm that the selfie.jpg was saved correctly.
+- It's OK, if you can confirm that the `selfie.jpg` was saved correctly.